CoQ10 Benefits for Fertility: What You Need to Know (2026)

 Side Effects and Safety of CoQ10

-CoQ10 has an excellent safety profile.
-It is a naturally occurring substance in your body, and supplementation simply restores levels that decline with age.
-That said, here are some things to know:
+CoQ10 has an excellent safety record.
+It occurs naturally in your body, and supplementation simply tops up levels that fall with age.
+Still, here are some things to know:

 Common Side Effects (Usually Mild)

-- Mild stomach discomfort — take with food to minimize this
+- Mild stomach discomfort; take with food to reduce it

-- Nausea — more common at doses above 400mg, splitting the dose helps
+- Nausea; more common above 400mg, so splitting the dose helps

-- Headache — rare, usually resolves within a few days
+- Headache; rare, and usually settles within a few days

 Drug Interactions

-- Blood thinners (warfarin): CoQ10 may reduce the effectiveness of warfarin.
+- Blood thinners (warfarin): CoQ10 may reduce warfarin’s effect.
 Consult your doctor.

-- Blood pressure medications: CoQ10 can lower blood pressure slightly, which may enhance the effect of BP medications.
+- Blood pressure medications: CoQ10 can lower blood pressure slightly, which may add to these medicines.

-- Statins: Statins actually deplete CoQ10 levels, so supplementation is often recommended alongside statin use.
+- Statins: statins deplete CoQ10, so supplementation is often advised alongside them.

-- Diabetes medications: CoQ10 may affect blood sugar levels.
+- Diabetes medications: CoQ10 may affect blood sugar.
 Monitor closely if you are diabetic.

-During pregnancy: While CoQ10 is used primarily before conception, its safety during pregnancy has not been extensively studied.
-Most fertility specialists recommend stopping CoQ10 once pregnancy is confirmed, unless your doctor advises otherwise.
+During pregnancy: CoQ10 is mainly used before conception, and its safety in pregnancy is not well studied.
+Most fertility specialists advise stopping CoQ10 once pregnancy is confirmed, unless your doctor says otherwise.

 What the Research Actually Shows: An Honest Assessment